-The lithium battery in your ICD can last up to seven years.
-The battery will be checked during regular checkups, which should occur every three to six months.
-When the battery is nearly out of power, your old shock generator is replaced with a new one during a minor outpatient procedure.
+The lithium battery in an ICD can last 5 to 7 years.
+The battery is usually checked during regular health appointments, which should occur about every six months.
+Ask your health care team how often you need a checkup.
+When the battery is nearly out of power, the generator is replaced with a new one during a minor outpatient procedure.

 ICDs and end-of-life issues

-Talk to your doctor about your wishes.
-Also talk to family members or another person designated to make medical decisions for you about what you'd like to do in end-of-life care situations.
+Talk to your health care team about your wishes.
+Also talk to family members or the person chosen to make medical decisions for you in an end-of-life care situation.

 Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.